Great Basin pocket mouse: Food habits

 Basin pocket mice in Lassen County, California, and areas with heavy medusahead invasion were avoided.

 Estimated seed intake of a Great Basin pocket mouse is from 4% to 10% of total body weight daily.
 Assuming a wholly cheatgrass diet, an individual requires 870 to 1,000 seeds per day in spring and summer, and about 750 seeds per day in fall.
 Estimated daily maintenance energy requirement ranges from a winter low of 2.4 kilocalories (males) and 2.6 kilocalories (females) to a high of 7.0 kilocalories (males) and 6.6 kilocalories (females) in spring.
 A total of about 1.8 to 2.1 oz of seed must be cached to meet the winter energy requirement.
 To conserve energy when food is scarce in summer, Great Basin pocket mice often enter a state of torpor that lasts a few hours.

 Great Basin pocket mice are fairly successful at finding buried seed caches, even those buried by other individuals.
 In a laboratory experiment, Great Basin pocket mice found Indian ricegrass seeds 17.5% of the time when researchers cached seeds 1.3 cm below ground; 42.5% of the time when seeds were cached 0.6 cm below ground; and 100% of the time when seeds were scattered on the soil surface.

 Predators

-Owls (Tytonidae and Strigidae), including northern saw-whet owls (Aegolius acadicus) and burrowing owls (Speotyto cunicularia) hawks (Accipitridae), coyotes (Canis latrans), foxes (Vulpes and Urocyon spp.), weasels and skunks (Mustelidae), and snakes prey on Great Basin pocket mice.
+Owls (Tytonidae and Strigidae), including northern saw-whet owls (Aegolius acadicus) and burrowing owls (Speotyto cunicularia) hawks (Accipitridae), coyotes (Canis latrans), foxes (Vulpes and Urocyon spp.), weasels (Mustelidae), skunks (Mephitidae), and snakes prey on Great Basin pocket mice.